wufe/aio/README.md

 ## Architecture

+> **Domain driven clean architecture**

-The architecture consists of a loose blending of DDD and Clean Architecture.
+Consists of a loose blending of DDD and Clean Architecture.

 The core functionality resides in the **domain layer**.
 It is wrapped and accessed by an **application layer** which uses the **persistence layer** together with an **infrastructure layer** to link contents for the **presentation layer**, the one directly linked with the UI.